-Accounting Guidance and Clarification regarding the GASB 87 New Lease Standard
+Accounting Guidance and Clarification regarding GASB 87 Leases and GASB 96 Subscription-Based IT Arrangements (SBITAs)

-In June 2017, the Governmental Accounting Standards Board (GASB) released GASB Statement #87 – Leases (S87).
-For AFR reporting purposes, the change was required to be reported on the 2021-2022 AFR.
-Historically, leases were categorized as either capital or operating leases.
-Generally, if the risks and benefits of ownership of the underlying asset were transferred to the lessee then the lease was essentially considered a financed purchase of an asset and accounted for as a capital lease.
-All other leases were considered operating leases.
-S87 established a single lease accounting model based on the principle that leases are financings of the right to use an underlying asset.
-S87 defines a lease contract as a contract that “conveys control” of the right to use another entity’s nonfinancial asset (the underlying asset) as specified in the contract for a period of time in an exchange or exchange‐like transaction.
+S87 established a single lease accounting model based on the principle that leases are financing of the right to use an underlying asset.
+S87 defines a lease contract as a contract that "conveys control" of the right to use another entity's nonfinancial asset (the underlying asset) as specified in the contract for a period of time in an exchange or exchange‐like transaction.
 A lessee is required to recognize a lease liability and an intangible right-to-use lease asset, and a lessor is required to recognize a lease receivable and a deferred inflow of resources.
 Old capital leases that transferred ownership will be reported as capital financing activities instead of being called leases.

-LEAs should consult with their auditors for assistance in determining which leases or contracts fall within the scope of GASB 87 to be reported as leases.
+LEAs should consult with their auditors for assistance in determining which leases or contracts fall within the scope of GASB 87 and GASB 96.

 Impact on School Accounting